josephernest/vversioning/README.md

 Note: it uses Python3, so depending on your system, you might want to do `python3 versioning.py test1` instead.

-## vversioning for bigger projects
+## vversioning for multiple-file projects (aka "just archive your code in a ZIP" method)

 For projects containing multiple files, just continue to use `==CHANGELOG==` blocks in your code.
 Then ZIP the whole folder every time you decide it's a new version.
 For example see `test2/` of the current repo.